-Third, we need to determine the set of transactions for estimation-initial buys only or both initial and additional buys?
-The main concern with additional buys is that they may be associated with mechanisms other than beliefs, such as realization utility (Barberis and Xiong 2012) and cognitive dissonance (Chang et al. 2016).
+Third, we need to determine the set of transactions for estimation: initial buys only or both initial and additional buys?
+The main concern with additional buys is that they may be associated with mechanisms other than beliefs, such as realization utility (Barberis and Xiong 2012) and cognitive dissonance (Chang, Solomon, and Westerfield 2016).
 More plausible is the notion that the main mechanism underlying investors' initial buying behavior is beliefs.
 Therefore, to measure DOX more accurately, we use initial buys only.

 We estimate DOX using all the initial buys from 2005 to 2013.
-The first two columns in Table 2 report the summary statistics for DOX, where DOXM is our main measure based on past-one-month return and DOXW is an alternative one based on past-one-week return.
-Overall, Chinese investors are extrapolative: the 25th percentiles are positive for both measures, suggesting that more than 75 percent of the investors tend to buy stocks that have gone up recently.
-Results are robust to both raw returns and market-adjusted returns.
+The first two columns in Table 2 report the summary statistics for DOX, where DOXM is our main measure based on past 1-month return and DOXW is an alternative one based on past 1-week return.
+Overall, Chinese investors are extrapolative: the 25th percentiles are positive for both measures, suggesting that more than